yc-repository/baki/README.md

-BAKI is a cli ascii editor for windows and other platforms made in python.
+BAKI is an old-school ascii editor for windows powershell and other platforms made in python.

 INSTALLATION:

 * Install python 3.11+ and run "python baki.py".

+HOW TO RUN:

 * Run "python baki.py -h" for help and keyboard commands.

-* If you got errors on dependencies, install all the libraries (at the top of the file), like this: "pip install shutil"
+If you got errors on dependencies, install all the libraries ("import" at the top of the file), like this: "pip install shutil"

 HOW TO USE: